 These areas will change the appearance of the already beautiful property.
 What people see as a first impression is so important.
 The natural beauty of the property helps set the listening attitude for what is to come.
 There are other projects as well: repair the roof on the Christian School, build new staff housing, build a whole new Bible Institute, paint or coat the concrete roofs and much more.

 A second major project is the Christian school on property.
 What started as a school for missionary children has grown reaching many families in the local towns.
 The school needs more room.
-A new, large, attractive play ground would be an added blessing for the school and camp.
-The school located beside the main camp auditorium is in the center of the camp property.
+A new, large, attractive play ground was an added blessing for the school and camp.
+The school is located beside the main camp auditorium in the center of the camp property.
 The school also needs a large room that will hold 150 students.
 50% of the students are now from the surrounding towns.

 No visa is required to enter Mexico but you must have a valid passport.